pcarbo/genetic-data-analysis-rcc-1/episodes/setup.md

 + Request interactive session using reservation for this workshop.
 I suggest using screen in case you lose your connection.

+*Add note here about requesting more memory to compute PCs in MATLAB.*

 ```bash
 screen -S workshop-gda1
 sinteractive --time=02:45:00 --mem=4G --reservation=workshop-3-nov-2016